-Convect Full Meal lets you choose from among ten preset oven convection cooking cycles, all using the convection fan.
+CONVECT FULL MEAL lets you choose from among ten preset oven convection cooking cycles, all using the convection fan.
 These cycles store commonly used cooking times, cooking temperatures, and probe temperature settings.
-Convect Full Meal saves you time by limiting the number of pads you have to press when cooking at a favorite setting.
-Convect Full Meal also lets you set your own favorite cycle (either convection or nonconvection).
+CONVECT FULL MEAL saves you time by limiting the number of pads you have to press when cooking at a favorite setting.
+CONVECT FULL MEAL also lets you set your own favorite cycle (either convection or nonconvection).

-1. Place food in cold oven.
+Place food in cold oven.

-If you need the Temperature Probe for your cycle (settings 6-0 in chart on page 26), insert probe into food.
+If you need the Temperature Probe for your cycle (settings 6 to 0 in the "Convect full meal chart" later in this section), insert probe into food.
 Place food in oven and plug probe into jack.